How IT Can Lead Digital Transformation

 This of course means a heavier workload for IT.

-IT automation offers a variety of capabilities to help stay in front of business demands.
+IT automation offers a variety of capabilities to optimize digital processes across business and IT.
 This includes SLA functionality that will allocate resources to ensure critical business processes are not delayed.

 According to a recent survey by Gartner, 69% of IT leaders have line-of-business leaders as their largest customers.
 Not only is business more reliant on IT, but business produces an increasing portion of IT's workload.
 So why not allow business users to manage some of their own workflows?